-The key day of the campaign will take place on the International Day of the Girl, the 11th of October 2017, in cooperation with media partners and a social media campaign.
+The key day of the campaign took place on the International Day of the Girl, the 11th of October 2017, in cooperation with media partners and a social media campaign.

-On this day, female Parliamentarians from around the world will host a group of girls in order to give them a personal introduction to politics for a “day in the life of” experience.
+On this day, female Parliamentarians from around the world hosted a group of girls in order to give them a personal introduction to politics for a “day in the life of” experience.

-Our main Girl2Leader event will take place in the European Parliament in Brussels, Belgium, on the 11th of October.
-A group of 50 adolescent girls will have the opportunity to hear via personal stories how each Member of European Parliament got involved in politics and to ask them face-to-face questions (please find the full list of participating MEPs on our Girl2Leader website).
-After this, the girls will receive a tour around the European Parliament and attend a Committee meeting.
-Additionally, a YouTube creator will talk with them about the importance of female leadership in politics.
-The day will finish at the Google offices in Brussels, where they will participate in the workshop “IamRemarkable”, which aims at helping girls recognise their own achievements and not to shy away from expressing themselves publicly.
+Our main Girl2Leader event took take place in the European Parliament in Brussels, Belgium, on the 11th of October.
+A group of 50 adolescent girls had the opportunity to hear via personal stories how each Member of European Parliament got involved in politics and to ask them face-to-face questions (please find the full list of participating MEPs on our Girl2Leader website).
+After this, the girls received a tour around the European Parliament and attended a Committee meeting.
+Additionally, a YouTube creator talked with them about the importance of female leadership in politics.
+The day finished at the Google offices in Brussels, where they participated in the workshop “IamRemarkable”, which aims at helping girls recognise their own achievements and not to shy away from expressing themselves publicly.

-Girl2Leader’s main event in Malta will take place on 11 October 2017 with the President of Malta, H. E. Marie Louise Coleiro-Preca, who will receive a delegation of adolescent girls from Malta.
+Girl2Leader’s main event in Malta took place on 11 October 2017 with the President of Malta, H. E. Marie Louise Coleiro-Preca, who received a delegation of adolescent girls from Malta.

 Girl2Leader takes place under the patronage of the President of Malta, H.E.
 Marie-Louise Coleiro Preca.
 The Equality Fund of Iceland supports the campaign financially.